RikkaApps/Shizuku/README.md

 ## License

-This code for this project is available under the Apache-2.0 license.
+The code for this project is available under the Apache-2.0 license.

 ### Exceptions